ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### About me

 I am a 2nd year PhD student in [Computational Science and Engineering](https://cse.gatech.edu) at [Georgia Institute of Technology](https://www.gatech.edu), advised by [Prof. Felix J. Herrmann](https://cse.gatech.edu/people/felix-herrmann).
 I work in SLIM ([Seismic Laboratory for Imaging and Modeling](https://slim.gatech.edu)) group on multiphysics-driven machine learning, especially in the field of time-lapse seismic monitoring of carbon capture and storage (CCS).
-We aim to understand the behavior of CO2 dynamics, develop low-cost and robust seismic imaging methods, and mitigate the risk of CO2 leakage.
+We aim to understand the behavior of CO2 dynamics and develop low-cost and robust seismic imaging methods to detect the growth of the CO2 plume, and further to mitigate the risk of CO2 leakage in the monitoring process.

 In general, I am also interested in medical and seismic imaging and inversion methods, high performance numerical solvers, uncertainty quantification, and large-scale inverse problems.